-Arlington, VA, September 19, 2018 – The Charles Koch Institute released a poll today that reveals a decade after Congress’ passage of the Troubled Asset Relief Program (TARP)—precipitated by the collapse of Lehman Brothers Holdings Inc. and American International Group Inc. (AIG)—Americans regard the bailout for financial institutions with skepticism.
+Arlington, VA, September 19, 2018 – Stand Together Trust released a poll today that reveals a decade after Congress’ passage of the Troubled Asset Relief Program (TARP)—precipitated by the collapse of Lehman Brothers Holdings Inc. and American International Group Inc. (AIG)—Americans regard the bailout for financial institutions with skepticism.
 They also overwhelmingly believe that TARP set the stage for even more taxpayer support in the future.

 Seventy-five percent of respondents said that companies take advantage of the expectation of being bailed out, and nearly 70 percent of respondents said they believe bailouts increase the likelihood of future taxpayer support.
 More than 60 percent said federal policymakers had other viable alternatives than government-funded financial rescues.

 “A plurality of Americans agree that Washington made a critical mistake in not letting both Lehman and AIG fail,” said John Allison, former chief executive of BB&T Corp.
 “Having been intimately involved in these discussions in 2008, I can confirm what the public speculates—other options were on the table, but we chose to bail out reckless actors, a move likely to force taxpayers to come to the rescue once more in the future.”